bnnm/wwiser/doc/WWISER.md

 You also need a recent version of *vgmstream*, as sometimes *wwiser*'s `.txtp` output may depend on latest features.
 Get *vgmstream* here: https://vgmstream.org/downloads/

 #### Move wem and bnk
 Each `.txtp` calls one or several audio files, in `.wem` and `.bnk`.
-Make sure all needed files are in the output dir, by default `txtp/wem` (can be configured).
+Existing `.wem` should be autodetected from the base folder.
 You can open the `.txtp` file in a text editor and see what `.wem/bnk` are being used.

 The output log (see above) tells you when you need to move `.bnk` or `.wem`, plus there is an option to automatically move `.wem` to output dir.